JonathanWilbur/mueller-report/volume1.md

 ###### Ii.
 Paul Manafort's Campaign-Period Contacts

-immediately upon joining the campaign, Manafort directed Gates to prepare for his review separate memoranda addressed to Deripaska, Akhmetov, Serhiy Lyovochkin, and Boris Kolesnikov, 879 the last three being Ukrainian oligarchs who were senior opposition Bloc officials.
+Immediately upon joining the campaign, Manafort directed Gates to prepare for his review separate memoranda addressed to Deripaska, Akhmetov, Serhiy Lyovochkin, and Boris Kolesnikov, 879 the last three being Ukrainian oligarchs who were senior opposition Bloc officials.
 880 The memoranda described Manafort's appointment to the Trump campaign and